dcapwell/scala-tour/src/Cake.md

 }
 ```

 So what did we gain here?
-Well the concreate implementations are tied together in one location but the traits are not tied to concreate values.
+Well the concrete implementations are tied together in one location but the traits are not tied to concrete values.
 Second, we used [Path Dependent Types](Path Dependent Types.html) so you can't mix `Foosicals` produced from different `Bar`s.

 ```scala
 scala> IcyBar.drink(IcyBar.serve)